ncatlab/nlab-content/pages/6594.md

 This problem indeed appears in the formulation of [[super p-brane sigma models]] on [[target space|target]] [[super-spacetimes]].
 Here $V$ is a [[super Minkowski spacetime]], $\phi$ is an exceptional [[super Lie algebra]] [[Lie algebra cohomology|cocycle]] of degree $(p+2)$ and the formulation of the [[Green-Schwarz sigma model]] requires that it is refined (higher pre-qauntized) to a higher WZW term, a $p$-form connection.
 The [[supergravity]] [[equations of motion]] imply a [[definite globalization]] $\omega$ of $\phi$ of a [[super-spacetime]], but to globally define the GS-WZW model one hence needs to lift this globalization to a $(p+1)$-connection, too (thereby "canceling the [[classical anomaly]]" of the model).

-These definite globalizations are in particular definite parameterizations, as above, of the restriction of the higher WZW term to the [[infinitesimal disk]]-bundle of spacetime, and hence they imply higher $G$-structure along the above lines.
+These [[definite globalizations]] are in particular [[parameterized WZW term|definite parameterizations]], as above, of the restriction of the higher WZW term to the [[infinitesimal disk]]-bundle of spacetime, and hence they imply higher $G$-structure along the above lines.

 It is here that developing a theory of higher Cartan geometry has real potential, since, while the globalizations of the forms $\phi$ have been extensively studied in the literature, the globalization of their pre-quantized refinement to higher WZW-terms has traditionally received almost no attention yet.
 A brief mentioning of the necessity of considering appears for instance in ([Witten 86, p.
 17](#Witten86)), but traditional tools do get one very far in this question.